 Step 5 – Add the collage to your design.

-When printing on Lycra we use digital printing methods that are done with environmentally friendly inks to create a permanently bonded, full-color print onto your chosen fabric.
+For custom spandex printing we use digital printing methods that are done with environmentally friendly inks to create a permanently bonded, full-color print onto your chosen fabric.
 Custom Lycra fabric printing can be finished in a number of ways.
 From having it sent exactly as it comes from the printer to cut on the line with the white edging removed.
 Should you prefer you can even opt to have your custom printed Lycra fabric hemmed, using black or white thread and an overlock stitch.

 We print at 200dpi, which is a good combination of quality and file weight.
 Ideally, your image should be scaled to 100% at 200dpi; this means that no resizing of your file occurs, preventing any interpolation.
 Our design interface will have a quality marker next to the design that you have uploaded, this will change color using a traffic light system and display a message.
 The message will let you know if the resolution is too low or if you have a good quality image.